-The manifest is generated on program launch (every program launch) at the GeneratedConfigDirectory.
-In editor projects will generate this at
+The manifest is generated on program launch (every program launch) by UE4 at the ProjectConfigDirectory.

 The default bindings files are generated only in editor, and only if they don’t already exist.
 You are expected to ship these with your packaged game.
 They exist in

 Then to make sure that you have access to all data and the ability to easily overwrite the default bindings, you should open up SteamVR, go to the Settings tab and enable the pictured field, it will enable the advanced developer controls.